Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 Before we can release our new calculator in the world, we need to make sure it currently behaves as intended, and that we have a way to ensure it continues to behave as intended as the code changes.
-To achieve both goals, rascaline uses unit tests and regression tests.
+To achieve both goals, featomic uses unit tests and regression tests.
 Unit tests are written in the same file as the main part of the code, in a ``tests`` module, and are expected to test high level properties of the code.
 For example, unit tests allow to check that the